martinkirch/relaxedbib/README.md

 ### TODO

-find a jQuery tag-editing plug-in, for both tags and authors

 doc details display... and doc edition with a fancy contenteditable
 KISS: save doc as soon as an entry loses focus